 Where?
 This colorful entry looks over the famous “Penang Road Famous Teochew Chendul” on Jalan Penang, where the stand sells the same exact treat the boy is indulging in the artpiece.

-An Interactive Walking Guide
+Check out this Interactive Walking Guide

 👉 What’s a mural you absolutely want to see?
 Do you have any other street artwork that I should add to the list?
 Let me know in the comments below and don’t forget to explore more!